US jobless claims decline to a still-high 900,000

 Last week, Biden unveiled a $1.9 trillion coronavirus plan that would provide, among other things, $1,400 checks for most Americans, which, on top of the $600 checks already being distributed, would bring the total to $2,000 per adult.

 The new plan would also make available $400 a week in federal benefits for jobless Americans and extend a moratorium on evictions and foreclosures through September.
-Biden’s $1.9 trillion proposal will require congressional approval.
+Biden’s proposal will require congressional approval, and some congressional Republicans have already expressed reservations about its size.